 5) Tyler Shelvin | 6'2 | 346 | DT | LSU -

 One-dimensional players seldom end up real high on my board unless they excel at the one dimension.
 Shelvin is one of those guys.
 He's not a pass-rusher and does little directly in that regard.
 However. he's a monstrous-sized dude who eats things up at the LOS vs. the run.
 He brings too much size and logjam ability to not draw attention.
-If you need a big NT to dam up the river, he's your guy.
+If you need a big NT to dam up the river, he's a viable option.